Do You Remember Playing with Your Mother’s or Grandmother’s Button Jar as a Child?

 While button collecting has been a recognized hobby for nearly 100 years, and there are even ‘button societies,’ the contents of these button jars or boxes would have been collected for their potential use in replacing lost buttons, as clothes were handed down from one child to another.

 The button jar is still here, and the buttons bring back memories as I recognize elongated black buttons from a duffel-coat I wore when I was about 10 years old, fancy blue buttons from a cardigan my mother knitted for me, and lots more.

 I have made a lot of artworks as an adult, several of them involving buttons.
-One of these was a pillowcase that I completely covered with sewn on buttons of every kind imaginable.
-A couple of years ago I brought this pillow into the nursing home and left it on display for a few weeks.
+One of these was a pillowcase that I completely covered with sewn-on buttons of every kind imaginable.
+A couple of years ago, I brought this pillow into the nursing home and left it on display for a few weeks.
 It was amazing to see the reaction of the residents to this.
-The interaction was great, residents and visitors touched the buttons, discussed memories that it invoked with each other and with me and there were some great stories being shared.
+The interaction was great; residents and visitors touched the buttons, discussed memories that they invoked with each other and with me, and shared some great stories.

 Have a great week!